mecid/mecid.github.io/_posts/2021-07-28-confirmation-dialogs-in-swiftui.md

 SwiftUI handles different environments gracefully and displays confirmation dialog as a popover when runs in regular size classes and as an action sheet in compact size classes.

+> To learn more about popovers and action sheets in SwiftUI, take a look at my ["Alerts, Action Sheets, Modals and Popovers in SwiftUI"](/2019/07/24/alerts-actionsheets-modals-and-popovers-in-swiftui/) post.

 The *confirmationDialog* view modifier also provides us a way to control the title visibility of the presented dialog.
 The *titleVisibility* parameter accepts an instance of *Visibility* enum with the following values: *automatic, visible, and hidden*.

 ```swift